-The Mardasson Memorial is a war monument built in honour of the Ardennes Counteroffensive, one of the last major battles during World War II.
+The Mardasson Memorial (Battle of the Bulge Memorial) is a war monument built in honour of the Ardennes Counteroffensive, one of the last major battles during World War II.
 It is situated near the Bastogne War Museum.
 The Belgian State owns the site on which the monument and the museum are located.

 The Mardasson Memorial, founded on the initiative of the Belgo-American Association, was inaugurated on the 16th of July 1950 in presence of General Anthony McAuliffe, acting commander of the 101st Airborne Division defending Bastogne.

 The monument was designed by the Liège architect Georges Dedoyard.